 Due to the volcanic origin of the island of Kos, there are two well-known thermal springs, although only the Embros Thermal Baths in the east of the island can be reached by land.

-Directly on Therma Beach, the hot thermal water bubbles into a natural pool and is said to heal many ailments.
-In summer, there is a lot of activity here during the day.
-If you like it quieter, come in the early morning hours.
+Right on Therma Beach, hot thermal water bubbles into a natural pool and is said to heal many ailments.
+In summer, it gets very busy here during the day.
+If you prefer it quieter, come in the early morning hours.

-→ In this article, we have summarized everything you need to know for your visit: Embros Thermal Baths Kos
+→ In this article, we’ve summarized everything you need to know for your visit: Embros Thermal Baths Kos

 Visit to the mountain village of Zia

-The highest mountain village on the island of Kos is the tourist attraction in the Dikeos Mountains.
-A main street with many souvenir shops and shops leads through the small village.
-A visit to the village can be easily combined with the Askleipeon of Kos due to the immediate proximity (10 km).
+The highest mountain village on the island of Kos is a major tourist attraction in the Dikeos Mountains.
+A main street lined with many souvenir shops and stores runs through the small village.
+A visit to the village can easily be combined with the Askleipeon of Kos, thanks to its close proximity (10 km).

-From the terraces of the numerous taverns and cafes you have a magnificent view of the north coast of Kos.
-Every evening at sunset, Zia is in a pilgrimage mood, because then everyone wants to photograph the red fireball on the horizon.
+From the terraces of the numerous tavernas and cafés you have a magnificent view of the north coast of Kos.
+Every evening at sunset, Zia draws the crowds, as everyone wants to photograph the red fireball sinking on the horizon.

 → You can find the most important information about the most popular mountain village on the island in our article: Zia in Kos